 1) MarriottDuring Hurricane Irma last year, the Virgin Islands took damage from the storm's 185 mile per hour winds.
 When the airport closed, Marriott got involved and sent a ship to rescue travelers who had been left stranded on the island of Saint Thomas and take them to Puerto Rico.

 Yet, despite having room onboard, many people were turned away because they weren't staying with Marriott.
 Roughly 35 people were left on the island with nowhere to go and no shelter.
 Another hurricane loomed on the horizon and threatened the island, along with those that Marriott chose to leave behind.

 Yet this issue was out of Marriott's hands after the ship arrived.
 While the managers of the hotels tried to work with the dock company to allow others on board, security personnel would not allow them to because the other 35 people were not listed on the ship's manifest.
 This manifest had to be prepared in advance so that the boat could sail into international waters without issue.

 Despite this, the incident still cost the Marriott customers as word spread through the news and social media outlets about what had been done.

 2) United Airlines

-Most of us heard the news story and saw the video that came out last year of a United Airlines passenger being forcibly drug from the seat he had purchased.
+Most of us heard the news story and saw the video that came out last year of a United Airlines passenger being forcibly pulled from the seat he had purchased.
 He was removed from the plane to make room for an employee of the airline.
-This happened before takeoff and after United offered passengers travel vouchers if they were willing to voluntarily give up their seat on the flight.
-None of the passengers volunteered to leave the flight, which was leaving out of Chicago and arriving in Louisville.
-Since no one volunteered, managers made the decision to choice four people to be involuntarily removed.
+This happened before takeoff, and after United offered passengers travel vouchers if they were willing to give up their seat on the flight voluntarily.
+None of the passengers volunteered to leave the flight, which was flying out of Chicago and arriving in Louisville.
+Since no one volunteered, managers decided on four people to be involuntarily removed.